4 Reasons Your Home Doesn’t Feel Cohesive + Video

 Having your defined color palette and your style definition will help you focus when it comes to gathering inspiration, but beyond that you need to set some limits when it comes to gathering ideas.

 Ideas are just plain no good without any action and so I challenge you to stop gathering ideas, edit your pinterest boards down to only the best of the best ideas and start taking action!
-(And this is another concept we are going to cover in detail in my upcoming course!)
+(And this is another concept we cover in detail in my online decorating course!)

 Just because you once loved something or invested in it 10 years ago doesn't mean that it still belongs in your home.